ibm-cloud-docs/hs-crypto/rotate-master-key.md

   Make sure to perform this step before you rotate the master key.
 Otherwise, your keys that are encrypted with the current master key cannot be reencrypted and used.
   {: important}

   For an introduction to the GREP11 API, see [Introducing EP11 over gRPC](/docs/hs-crypto?topic=hs-crypto-grep11_intro).
-You can also find code examples on the GREP11 API usage in [GitHub](https://github.com/ibm-developer/ibm-cloud-hyperprotectcrypto){: external}.
+You can also find code examples written in [Golang](https://github.com/IBM-Cloud/hpcs-grep11-go){: external} and [JavaScript](https://github.com/IBM-Cloud/hpcs-grep11-js) on the GREP11 API usage.

 4. Rotate the current master key with the new master key and reencrypt the root keys that are managed by performing the following steps: